-Dr DJ Kim received his PhD (2015) from the University of Chicago, and obtained a BA (2005) and an MA (2008) from Korea University.
-Prior to joining Yale-NUS, Dr Kim was a pre-doctoral research fellow in the Belfer Center’s International Security Program, Harvard Kennedy School.
+Assistant Professor DJ Kim received his PhD (2015) from the University of Chicago, and obtained a BA (2005) and an MA (2008) from Korea University.
+Prior to joining Yale-NUS, Asst Prof Kim was a pre-doctoral research fellow in the Belfer Center’s International Security Program, Harvard Kennedy School.
 He has received grants from a number of organisations including the Korea Foundation for Advanced Studies and the Smith Richardson Foundation.
-His research has appeared in Foreign Policy Analysis, International Affairs, International Relations of the Asia Pacific, Journal of Strategic Studies, Pacific Review, and Political Science Quarterly, among others.
-Dr Kim is currently working on a book manuscript that examines a leading great power’s employment of compound containment measures against a rising power.
+His research has appeared in Foreign Policy Analysis, International Affairs, International Relations of the Asia Pacific, Journal of Strategic Studies, Pacific Review, Political Science Quarterly, and The Washington Quarterly, among others.
+Asst Prof Kim is currently working on a book manuscript that examines a leading great power’s employment of compound containment measures against a rising power.

-Dr Kim’s research interests include international relations theory, balancing strategies, US security policy, power shifts, and the security-economy nexus in international politics.
+Asst Prof Kim’s research interests include international relations theory, balancing strategies, US security policy, alliance politics, and the security-economy nexus in international politics.
 His book project examines a reigning great power’s employment of multilayered balancing measures in dealing with a rising power.
-Dr Kim’s other ongoing projects examine the US options in dealing with an aggressive China, the evolution of hegemonic competition, alliance politics, and the nexus of security and economy in international politics.
+Asst Prof Kim’s other ongoing projects examine the US options in dealing with a rising China, the evolution of hegemonic competition, alliance politics, and the nexus of security and economy in international politics.

 “Unfaithful Allies?
 U.S. Security Clients in China-led International Institutions,” International Relations of the Asia-Pacific, forthcoming